code-423n4/docs/structure/frequently-asked-questions.md

 All Code4rena staff have the `staff` role in the Code4rena Discord server.
 You can check their roles by clicking on their username or profile picture.

+### Who makes all the great art for C4?

+Code4rena works with an amazing team of artists, led by [Jaime Robles](https://bsky.app/profile/brownies4thedead.bsky.social).

 ## Warden FAQ

 ### How do I submit issues to an audit?